 Welcome to our web site!

-2017, had sure brought some lifestyle changes.
-We have more time for home and neighborhood activities.
-The skates are in warm/cold storage.
-We miss the comaraderie of being with skating friends, and flowing to music on the ice.
+2017, had also brought some lifestyle changes.
+The Ice skates were put in warm/cold storage.
+We miss the camaraderie of being with skating friends, and flowing to music on the ice.
 We don't miss the expenses of ice time and gas to get there.
-We love not having to fight traffic on I-75 with its congestion, construction, accidents, distracted and aggressive drivers.
+We love not having to fight traffic on I-75 with its congestion, construction, accidents, and distracted and aggressive drivers.
 With Bev's diagnosis of Atrial Fibrillation and being on the anticoagulant Coumadin (Jantoven) skating was more dangerous!
 The time was right to say goodbye to that wonderful sport we enjoyed for over 30 years.

-Last Spring, we decided to challenge ourselves (for what looks like the last time) when the Florida Sunshine State Games offered adult ice dance event.
-In May of 2016, we skated the Canasta Tango and the Swing Dance to fulfill Jack's 80th birthday year bucket list.
+In May of 2016, we challenged ourselves for our last competition when the Florida Sunshine State Games offered adult ice dance events.
+We skated the Canasta Tango and the Swing Dance to fulfill Jack's 80th birthday year bucket list.
 The event was held in Coral Springs, Florida (next to Fort Lauderdale) and an easy venue for us to attend.
 We did come home with the gold and real good memories, as we met some old friends and a few new.
 We especially enjoyed meeting John Kerr, UK Olympic Ice Dancer.
-We have decided not to say never again to competing, just in case the right situation might arise for us.
-This year the State Games was at our rink, which will made it very tempting to compete again.

-September 25, 2015, we skated in what we thought was our final competition.
+September 25, 2015, we skated in what we had thought then was our final competition.
 The Southwest Florida FS Club's USFS Fall Classic was the perfect place to complete Bev's 80th year bucket list item.
-The judges awared us gold for first place for our performances of the Dutch Waltz and Cha Cha (two of our favorites).
+The judges awarded us gold for our performances of the Dutch Waltz and Cha Cha (two of our favorites).
 It has been a wonderful 18 year journey of competitions.

 We had a wonderful long weekend in May 2015 visiting Rob's family in Plainville, Conn.
 He toured us through loads of Bev's favorite old haunts throughout Conn. for nostalgia value.
 We went to northwest Conn. to the White Flower Farm, Bantam Lake, where she spent all summers until she was married, and Mt.
 Tom State Park.
 We spent one whole day in Springfield, Mass. for Matt's graduation from Westfield State with majors in Criminal Justice and Sociology.
 We also visited Manchester, Conn. where her kids grew up, and continued up to Storrs to see how much the UConn Campus has grown.
 We got to watch Lauren play two games of basketball.
 This was a special thrill as she had major ACL surgery on her knee this year.
 She wears a long brace, buts moves so well.
 Sarah has just left her job with Ernest and Young to accept a wonderful position with United Technologies.
 It will be wonderful not having to work the crazy long hours she has for the last three years.